henroFall/oscar2/README.md

 What does Oscar2 do?
 ----------------
-Oscar 2 is awesome.
-With any modern Debian Linux machine (Raspberry Pi included), you can take that machine, a cheap barcode scanner, a free [Trello](https://www.trello.com) account, and some willpower and turn it into an automatic grocery list!
+Oscar2 is awesome.
+With any modern Debian Linux machine (Raspberry Pi included), you can take that machine, a cheap barcode scanner, a free [Trello](https://www.trello.com) account along with a few other bits and pieces.... plus some willpower, and turn it into an automatic grocery list!
+It might not sound like much, but trust me - it's pretty freaking cool.

+Oscar2 takes the brilliance of the original Oscar and adds some cool desktop widgets to a kitchen PC.
+This completely works on a Raspberry Pi.
+I moved it onto a NUC to make the web browser more responsive, but YMMV.

 Install Oscar
 -------------